 Pre workout supplements have been held in high regard by the fitness community since nutritional supplements first started to catch on.
-The rewards for taking a pre workout is high.
-You get a great boost of energy, you can feel your muscles pumping, your blood flows stronger and your have more motivated and focus.
+The rewards for taking a pre workout is high, but are pre workouts bad?
+Some of the benefits are getting an intense boost of energy, an awesome muscle pump, more strength, and increased motivation and focus.

-However, over the years there has been a lot of debate regarding whether pre workout is safe or not.
-I’ve heard both good and bad things from conversations in gym circles, stories from that one friend that knows nothing about supplements except for hearsay, and articles and news feeds that I read online.
+However, over the years there has been a lot of debate on “is pre workout safe”.
+I hear the good and the bad from conversations in gym circles, stories from friends, as well as various articles and news feeds.

-So I thought that I would clarify a few theories by doing some research on the topic.
-I will also throw in some of my “common sense” answers to pre workout questions that I have learned from my experience, that can not be learned in a scientific document.
+So I thought it may be helpful to clear up a few of the theories by doing some research on the topic.
+I will also throw in some of my “common sense” answers to these pre workout questions that I’ve learned from my experience, things that can not be learned in a scientific document.

 Are Pre Workouts Bad?

-Pre Workout Supplements are safe, unless you over do it.
-Pre workouts are loaded with nutrients and protein.
-Most are packed with Vitamin B1 though B12.
-You will see some of these vitamins labeled as Niacin, Thiamine and Folic Acid.
-Some have as much as your daily vitamin pill.
+Pre Workout Supplements are safe, unless you overdo it.
+Pre workouts are loaded with nutrients and proteins.
+Most are also packed with Vitamin B1 through B12.
+You will see some of these B vitamins labeled as Niacin, Thiamine, and Folic Acid.
+They will have a daily allowance than your daily vitamin.

-They also carry large amounts of Amino Acids with are essential to muscle growth.
-This includes BCAA’s (Branch Chain Amino Acids) which are not only good for you, but enhance exercise performance.
+Pre workouts contain large amounts of Amino Acid proteins which are essential to muscle growth.
+This includes BCAA’s (Branch Chain Amino Acids) which are not only good for you but enhance exercise performance.

-There are other ingredients such as Beta Alanine which is another naturally found protein.
-Beta Alanine with exercise performance and building muscle mass.
+One of the key Amino Acids found in a pre workout is Beta-Alanine.
+Beta-Alanine promotes exercise performance and building muscle mass.
 This ingredient can cause you to feel a tingling in your head and your body.